NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Great Bear.md

 * * *

 When you transform, you can take on a bear's bulk and size.
-You can spend an additional action when using Ursine Avenger Form to gain the effects of a 1st-rank [[Spells/Enlarge|Enlarge]] spell, which lasts for the spell's normal duration or until you leave your Ursine Avenger Form, whichever comes first.
+You can spend an additional action when using Ursine Avenger Form to gain the effects of a 1st-rank [[Enlarge|Enlarge]] spell, which lasts for the spell's normal duration or until you leave your Ursine Avenger Form, whichever comes first.

 *Source: Pathfinder Treasure Vault*
 *OGL*